Intrinsically symmetric cosmological model in the presence of dissipative fluids: Redshift and luminosity distance

 in which the subscript $e$ indicates the spacetime event where the photon was emitted and the subscript $o$ indicates the spacetime event where the photon was observed.
 The spatial dependence of $z$ through $\chi$ makes the redshift expression completely different from the one in FLRW models.
 In this way, the equation for $z$ becomes

 where $a_0$ is the scale factor today and $\chi_0$ is the inverse square root of the spatial energy density at the location in which the photon is observed.
-In virtue of the freedom in the parametrization of the null geodesics, we can choose $(-u_{\mu}k^{\mu})|_{o}=1$.
-It implies here that $E=a_0\chi_0$ .
+In virtue of the freedom in the parametrization of the null geodesics, we can choose $(-u_{\mu}k^{\mu})|_{o}=1$ and this implies $E=a_0\chi_0$ .

 Now we proceed to calculate the luminosity distance.
 First, we consider the Sachs equations \cite{ferreira,bentivegna}